kcaat/Rpackage/README.md

 -   Example data where AreaType1/2/3 are dummy variables for a multiple choice survey question "What type of area do you live in?"
 -   `dummyvar` adds the new variable 'combined' to the data frame
+- NOTE: if this function is used multiple times for different sets of dummy variables, will need to rename 'combined' variable or it will be overwritten each time

 ``` r
 area_labels <- c("urban", "suburban", "rural")